HAFLQ: Heterogeneous Adaptive Federated LoRA Fine-tuned LLM with Quantization: System Model

 \section{System Model}

-As shown in Fig.~\ref{System_Model}, our proposed HAFL framework consists of a cloud server and a set of $N$ clients, denoted as $\mathcal{N} = \{1, 2, \ldots, N\}$.
+As shown in Fig.~\ref{System_Model}, our proposed HAFLQ framework consists of a cloud server, a base station, and a set of $K$ clients, denoted as $\mathcal{K} = \{1, 2, \cdots, K\}$.
 Each client and the cloud server have a LoRA based LLM, where the parameters of the original pre-trained LLM are frozen, and only the incorporated low-rank decomposition matrices are trainable.
-Each client $k \in \mathcal{N}$ has a local dataset $\mathcal{D}_k = \{(x_i, y_i)\}_{i=1}^{D_k}$, where $x_i$ is the $i$th input data sample, $y_i$ is the corresponding labeled output, and $D_k$ is the number of data samples.
-Considering the limited communication resource, in each communication round, a subset of clients, $\mathcal{K}$ of size is randomly selected from the entire set of clients \(\mathcal{N}\).
+Each client $k \in \mathcal{K}$ has a local dataset $\mathcal{D}_k = \{(x_i, y_i)\}_{i=1}^{D_k}$, where $x_i$ is the $i$th input data sample, $y_i$ is the corresponding labeled output, and $D_k$ is the number of data samples.
+Each client connects to the base station via wireless channels to transmit parameters to the cloud server.